DanielPiliutsin/DanielPiliutsin/README.md

-~ A student at ASU interested in exploring the use of programming to develop innovative, intentful products
+~ A student at ASU passionate in exploring the use of programming to develop innovative, intentful products